 Loosening is a little harder than tightening, but both are better than much of the competition.
 The recline adjusts with a foot on the bottom, and the molded line on the side of the seat needs to be parallel to the ground for proper installation.

 Ease of Install - Belt

 The Cosi earned a 7 of 10 for ease of install using the vehicle belt with 7 being the average for the group of products.

 This seat does not have a built-in belt lock-off which makes it somewhat less convoluted than some of the competition.
 Threading the belt in a forward facing position is a little more difficult as the seat is rigid and cannot be moved to fit your hand through.
 If your hands are large, this might make the task near impossible.
-You can slide the headrest all the way up, and this will make it somewhat more manageable, but it would be nice if the belt path were user-friendly.
-Because it lacks a belt lock-off, you will need to engage the locking mechanism on your vehicle belt or use the metal lock off that comes with the seat.
-It will take some work to tighten the belt and get the seat in the right position, but overall it isn't as tricky as some of the competition.
-In a rear-facing position, we had trouble getting the belt tight enough, and the seat itself slid around with minimal prompting from us.
+Sliding the headrest all the way up will make it somewhat more manageable, but it would be nice if the belt path were user-friendly.
+Because it lacks a belt lock-off, you need to engage the locking mechanism on your vehicle belt or use the metal lock-off that comes with the seat.
+It will take some work to tighten the belt and get the seat in the right position, but overall, it isn't as tricky as some of the competition.
+In a rear-facing position, we had trouble getting the belt tight, and the seat itself slid around with minimal effort.